flotob/curia/docs/current-db-schema.md

 COMMENT ON COLUMN "public"."links"."access_count" IS 'Number of times the URL has been accessed';

+COMMENT ON COLUMN "public"."links"."community_shortid_history" IS 'Array of all historical community short IDs for backward compatibility';

 CREATE UNIQUE INDEX links_slug_key ON public.links USING btree (slug);

 CREATE UNIQUE INDEX links_share_token_key ON public.links USING btree (share_token);